Yui-H8/Datacamp/Azure_Understanding Microsoft Azure Architecture and Services.md

 * Azure storage offers several options for your data redundancy, to cover most scenarios and available budgets.

 ### Storage tools comparison
 * Use your knowledge about the intended use of different storage tools in Azure to identify the inaccurate statement from the descriptions provided below.
+*Azure Data Box is a hardware device with numerous storage drives that Azure sends to you to keep it in your offices*